ahmed-alnassif/AndroSH/README.md

 ## 📜 License

-MIT License - feel free to use AndroSH in your own projects!
+GPLv3 License - feel free to use AndroSH in your own projects!

 ## 🏆 Credits